Pixaler/SWWF/README.md

 ## Installation

-Just put everything from repository to C drive and run _PostInstall.cmd as a **administrator**
+Just put everything from repository to C drive and run _PostInstall.cmd as a **Administrator**